Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Daytime lightning near Lincoln, Illinois on 9/21/10

-Another belated expedition log to get things caught up!
-September 21, 2010 was one of many Chicago "standby" lightning storm photography days.
+Another belated chase log to get things caught up!
+September 21, 2010 was one of many Chicago "standby" lightning storm chase days.
 These are trips in which I start the drive north on I-55 to get in position for the storm potential over the city.
 This day, storms were already firing in central Illinois in the late evening, some with intense lightning.
 Due to the daylight hour, still photography time exposures weren't practical.
 However, this one storm along the interstate near Lincoln was firing out bolts with such frequency that I decided to give it a try, using short bursts of one-second exposures at a small aperture.
 I caught a few shots, this one being the best of the bunch.

 click to enlarge